Does Your Business Have a Copycat?

 Decide Whether to Confront or Collaborate.

 Is another company copying your logo, brand, product, or service?
 In business, as in life, imitation is an annoying reality.
-Businesses may see their imitation (version 2.0) as an improvement or that they can do it better.
+Businesses may see their imitation (version 2.0) as an improvement or as a way to do it better.
 Some may copy you because they view your business as a competitive threat.

 Merriam-Webster’s definition of a copycat (noun) is: